Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Auxiliary Designs of Prior Work

 \textbf{VGG-Flow.} VGG-Flow likewise introduces $\tilde\gamma_t$ and decomposes the gradient into a Tweedie term and a learnable correction $g_\phi$, but lacks theoretical justification for the weighting itself.
 At the same time, the paper explicitly draws inspiration from score distillation \cite{poole2023dreamfusion}, which is compatible with our score-matching interpretation.

 \textbf{SQDF.} SQDF, motivated by Soft RL, interprets $\tilde\gamma_t$ as a credit-assignment coefficient, assigning little weight to high-noise regimes under the intuition that these states have lower signal-to-noise ratio and therefore weaker influence on the final sample.
 However, this intuition is not well aligned with the standard understanding of diffusion models, where low-SNR stages are often responsible for global semantic structure, and early denoising decisions can strongly affect the final reward \cite{choi2022perception}.
+As such, monotonically decaying credit assignment may be suboptimal for semantics-aware rewards such as GenEval~\cite{ghosh2023geneval}.
 Empirically, their intuition is also inconsistent with the strong performance of Flow-GRPO-Fast~\cite{liu2025flowgrpo}, which trains only on low-to-mid-SNR timesteps, yet outperforms its full-trajectory counterpart.

 Overall, these observations suggest that interpreting $\tilde\gamma_t$ primarily as a damping factor for approximation error is more consistent with both prior empirical results and the known behavior of diffusion models.